hartmaj2/24-25-scratch/Notes/scratch_tricks.md

 - how to recognize recognize running code
   - code that is currently executed has yellow background

+- double clicking a sprite on scene selects it in Sprite pane (one click is not enough)

 - screen size is in ratio 4:3 (480px:360px)

+- fastest way to clone your project (eg. if you want to keep the old one for archiving purposes and work on a new copy)
+  - in top bar of the project: `File` -> `Save as copy`

 - run Scratch in turbo mode (computer will not refresh screen every time and will run faster)
   - shift + green flag

-- fastest way to clone your project (eg. if you want to keep the old one for archiving purposes and work on a new copy)
-  - in top bar of the project: `File` -> `Save as copy`

 ## Coding tricks